 Taste of Mariposa

 Every butterfly needs that bump of energy to inspire the metamorphosis from chrysalis to taking wing.
 It’s the same dynamic for the festival!
 A volunteer-driven affair, the Taste of Mariposa is an annual event benefitting the Mariposa Butterfly Festival.
-The 2021 edition happens Sat., June 26 and features tastes from many of Mariposa’s chefs and restaurants, plus an auction and live music, line dancing and a screening of the documentary film, “Ranchers and Packers”, which tells the history of some of the people in Mariposa County’s rich agricultural background.
-For tickets and more information, see Taste of Mariposa.
+The great event each year requires tickets to be purchased in advance and many local chefs and restaurants serve up some of their best dishes to provide a true “taste of Mariposa”.